-What is Blockchain?
+What Is Blockchain?

-You might think of blockchain as a chain of blocks making up a comprehensive ledger of all transactions.
+You could think of blockchain as a chain of blocks making up a ledger of all transactions.
 This ledger is a shared linear transaction log.
 Once a block is authenticated and accepted, it can never be altered.
 Due to that, the blockchain securely holds the recorded history of all transactions.

 New blocks can be added to the end of the chain.
 The acceptance of new blocks is called mining and is done by a complex network of computers that analyze new transactions to verify accuracy.
-Once verified, the new block is accepted into the chain with a hash value that represents all previous transactions.
+Once verified, the new block is accepted into the chain with a hash value representing all previous transactions.

 The algorithm they use is called Hashcash.
-It confirms Proof of Work by calculating hash values of prior blocks and compares that to the stored hash value in the last block.
-If a hacker corrupted any block of data, all the following blocks would contain incorrect hash values and fail the Proof of Work test.
+It verifies Proof of Work by calculating hash values of prior blocks and compares that to the stored hash value in the last block in the chain.

 This technology is not only useful for cryptocurrency transactions.
 It can be used for any type of data sharing.
 I’ll discuss that later in this article under “Acceptance and Implementation of blockchain."